Recent Court Decisions

-If you’ve received an ADA demand letter from an attorney or law firm, we’d recommend consulting with your attorney to provide a response, and then to get to work on addressing your website’s accessibility issues.
+We’d recommend consulting with your attorney to provide a response, and then to get to work on addressing your website’s accessibility issues.
 Your attorney should verify with the Plaintiff’s attorney that WCAG 2.1 AA is a suitable remedy, our team of experts is ready to help.

-Once the remediation tasks have been completed and marked as “Ready to Review”, our team will complete a confirmation audit to verify that remediation tasks were successfully completed within WCAG 2.1 AA requirements.
+- Once all the remediation tasks are completed and marked as “Ready to Review” by your developers, we’ll complete a second thorough audit to verify the tasks were completed within WCAG requirements.

-Now it’s time to test if your website or web application is truly accessible for users with disabilities.
-By using a thorough list of scenarios a user may face on your website our UX Testing Team will check for any unexpected barriers.
-Typically, a few issues may arise during this time.
-In this case, we will load the issues into Console for your developers to complete.
+- Now it’s time to verify that we’ve made your website or web application truly accessible for users with disabilities.
+We’ll create a list of scenarios to test, then work with a member of our UX Testing Team to navigate them on a screen share.
+We typically uncover some issues and load them into Console for your developers to complete.

-Your Web Accessibility Specialist will work with you to update your Accessibility Policy, which will now include a Certification Statement from Accessible Web.
-We’ll also complete a VPAT® that outlines the scope of our testing and outlines the details of how your website or web app conforms with WCAG.
-Most clients sign up for an A11y Partner Program console subscription so we can work together to maintain conformance and display our Certification Seal on your A11Y Center.
+- Your Web Accessibility Specialist will work with you to update your Accessibility Policy, which will now include a Certification Statement from Accessible Web.
+We’ll also complete a VPAT that outlines the scope of our testing and details of how your website or web app conforms with WCAG.
+Most clients sign up for an A11y Partner Program console subscription so we can maintain conformance together and display our Certification Seal on your A11y Center.